Imran4424/iOS-InterviewQuestions/Swift.md

 ### Explain capture lists in closures

-A capture list in a Swift closure is a mechanism that allows you to explicitly control how values from the surrounding scope are captured and managed within the closure's memory.
+A capture list in a Swift closure is a mechanism that allows us to explicitly control how values from the surrounding scope are captured and managed within the closure's memory.
 It is written as a comma-separated list of items inside square brackets `[]` before the closure's parameter list or the `in` keyword.

 The primary reasons for using a capture list are to: